The-Politico/interactive-news-developer-guide/policies.md

 1. Stop the spread of misinformation.
 2. Correct the error transparently.
-3. Leave an audit trail.
+3. Leave an audit trail to learn.

 When you notice an error in a published piece, do these things **in this order**: